alexyun0429/Xray_on_FHIR/README.md

 # X-RAY on FHIR

 This project is made with FHIR API, Meld SMART Launcher and React.js to display X-RAY images of a hand fracture, then run an AI pipeline to find out if the fracture is intra-articular or extra-articular.
 Then, the conclusion is shown, and heatmaps generated from the AI pipeline are shown to the user.
+(NOTE: for a security purpose, I have removed AI pipeline url)

 ## Run application